Continuous Combinatorics of Abelian Group Actions

 \begin{proof} This fact can be seen as an instance of a general result about CW complexes associated to group presentations, as for example in Proposition~2.3 of \cite{Lyndon}.
 For the sake of completeness, and since we need to record a few extra points, we briefly sketch a proof.

-We first construct a graph $\Gamma'(\CG)$. $\Gamma'(\CG)$ will have a distinguished vertex $v_0$.
-For each of the generators $b_i$, $1 \leq i \leq k$, we add a cycle $\beta_i$ of some length $\ell_i>4$ that starts and ends at the vertex $v_0$.
+The graph $\Gamma(\CG)$ is constructed as follows. $\Gamma(\CG)$ will have a distinguished vertex $v_0$.
+For each of the generators $b_i$, $1 \leq i \leq k$, we add a cycle $\beta_i$ of some length $\lambda_i>20$ that starts and ends at the vertex $v_0$.
 Other than the common vertex $v_0$, we make the vertex sets of these cycles pairwise disjoint.
-This gives a natural notion of length $\ell(b_i)=\ell_i$ which extends in the obvious manner to reduced words in the free group generated by the $b_i$.
-For each word $s_j, 1 \leq j \leq l$, from the presentation $\CG$, we wish to add to $\Gamma'(\CG)$ a rectangular grid-graph $R_j$ whose length and width are both $>4$ and whose perimeter $\per(R_j)$ is equal to $\ell(s_j)$.
-In order for this to be possible, we will need to make certain that each $\ell(s_j)$ is a large enough even number.
-This, for example, can be achieved by assigning each $\ell(b_i)$ to be a large enough even number, but this is not the only way to do it.
-The edges used in the various $R_j$ are pairwise disjoint, and are disjoint from the vertices of $\beta_i$.
+This gives a natural notion of length $\lambda(b_i)=\lambda_i$ which extends in the obvious manner to reduced words in the free group generated by the $b_i$.
+For each word $s_j, 1 \leq j \leq l$, from the presentation $\CG$, we add to $\Gamma(\CG)$ a rectangular grid graph $R_j$ whose length and width are both greater than $4$ and whose perimeter $\per(R_j)$ is equal to $\lambda(s_j)$.
+This is possible because each $\lambda(b_i)$ is a large enough even number.
+The vertices in the interiors of these grid graphs $R_j$ are pairwise disjoint, and are disjoint from the vertices of $\beta_i$.
 The vertices on the sides of each $R_j$ are assigned so that $v_0$ occurs as the upper-left corner of each $R_j$ and, going clockwise, the boundary of $R_j$ coincides with the concatenation of the paths corresponding to the generators in the word $s_j$.
 This completes the definition of the graph $\Gamma(\CG)$.